Moving to Mexico from the USA

 The Menaje de Casa is a notarized inventory of your household goods that allows you to import used personal effects into Mexico duty-free.
 It is required for anyone importing household goods under a Mexican residency visa.
 Without it, your shipment may be assessed import duties at the port of entry.
 Your SDC coordinator will explain the preparation requirements for your specific visa type.

-How much do you need to move to Mexico?
+How much does it cost to move to Mexico?

 What is the safest place in Mexico to live?

-Popular choices for American expats seeking safety and community include San Miguel de Allende, Merida, Puerto Vallarta, and Lake Chapala.
+Popular choices for American expats seeking established community and relative safety include San Miguel de Allende, Merida, Puerto Vallarta, and Lake Chapala.
 Coastal cities away from border regions are generally recommended.
-Always check current US State Department travel advisories for the most up-to-date guidance by state.
+Check current U.S. State Department travel advisories for the most up-to-date guidance by Mexican state before committing to a destination.

 What visa do I need to live in Mexico long-term?